Vasse Felix Vineyard in WA and the Extraordinary French Plan to Invade Australia

 Flinders’s maps and charts were more detailed and up-to-date than Baudin’s and he provided these so Baudin could make copies to ensure safer passage and two explorers bade each other adieu and parted two days later with respect and in friendship.

 It wasn’t the last time the tacking tracks of their lives would cross, but future encounters would be more memorable and far more foreboding.
-Meanwhile the Naturaliste, with Péron onboard, had reached Port Jackson and the zoologist had begun his work ashore.

 In his time in Australia Péron was largely responsible for the cataloguing of over 10,000 specimens.
 He was a prescient ecological and ethnological thinker and a pioneering oceanologist but he had other arrows in his quiver.

-In 1802 Péron and some of his colleagues stayed James Larra’s Freemason’s Hotel which had been established four years earlier in Parramatta.
 The first mention of the food at this pub – one of the handful of five which were granted the first licences in the colony - had been two years earlier when an Irishman, Joseph Holt, after watching the flogging of an Irish convict named Galvin, had, with the Provost General walked to Parramatta and “went to a tavern, kept by James Larra, an honest Jew, where we dined upon a nice lamprey and some hung beef.”
-(Nothing quite like meat after watching live human flesh being tenderized with 300 lashes.)

 But it was the zoologist from Baudin’s expedition who wrote the colony’s first substantial review of pub food – this pub’s food - and in his journal Péron gushed: